openedx/edx-documentation/en_us/course_authors/source/cohorts/cohort_config.rst

     * - Students Added
       - The number of students added to the cohort group during the row by row processing of the .csv file.
     * - Students Not Found
-      - The number of students who could not be matched by either email address or username and who were therefore not added to the cohort group.
+      - A list of email addresses or usernames (if email addresses were not supplied) of students who could not be matched by either email address or username and who were therefore not added to the cohort group.

 For a report that includes the cohort group assignment for every enrolled